WallaceTrinh/README/README.md

 ### 👤About Me

 <details>
 <summary>Click Me!</summary>
-📙I'm currently enrolled in the BCIT's Computer Systems and Technology Diploma Program.
+-📙I'm currently enrolled in the BCIT's Computer Systems and Technology Diploma Program.
-👨‍🍳Prior to programming, I was an Executive Sous Chef.
+-👨‍🍳Prior to programming, I was an Executive Sous Chef.
 </details>

 ### 🖥️ Technologies